How This Happened

 Here’s how I figured out how to use letters that weren’t working on my keyboard.

-to autocomplete to a folder on my system that had the letters I needed in them, then removed everything else and typed around the letters so they would go where needed to run the command.
+In my case, I needed the letter o to execute the remount command on step 6 above.
+I simply used ls to autocomplete to a folder on my system that had the letters I needed in them, then removed everything else and typed around the letters so they would go where needed to run the command.